Leigh Thomas Dyer

 Other Activities/Achievements

-My hobbies include listening to and writing/playing music, computer programming and gaming, and building/programming models with Lego Mindstorms system.
+My hobbies include listening to and writing/playing music, computer programming, gaming, and writing.